 I’ve always had a Therm-a-Rest sleep system, but before I invested in a bivvy, I slept in a plastic sack that the kids liked to call a canoe.
 In reality it was a large piece of plastic that was tied together on either end to make what looked like a giant candy wrapper.
 I would get into my “canoe” at night, in hopes of staying dry if and when it rained.

 My Therm-a-Rest sleeping bag uses Nikwax Hydrophobic Down.
-This is a high performance treatment used for waterproofing down feathers, making them able to absorb 40% less moisture than untreated down.
+This is down treated with a high performance water-repellant finish that keeps it 40% drier than untreated down in similar circumstances.
 Their technology essentially provides each individual feather with its own personal rain jacket.
-This flexible membrane coats the feathers, making them water-resistant while remaining lofty and breathable inside the fabric.
-This treatment cut down the drying time of my sleeping bag, returning the feathers back to their original airy state, keeping me warmer and drying sooner than untreated down would have.
+This flexible membrane coats the feathers, making them water-resistant, helping them stay lofted to keep you warm.
+This treatment cuts down the drying time of my sleeping bag too, returning the feathers back to their original airy state, keeping me warmer and drying sooner than untreated down would have.
 Unlike other similar treatments, Nikwax® Hydrophobic Down is a water-based technology that’s Flourocarbon-free (a.k.a.
 PFO’s, PFOA’s or PFC’s) making it safe for us and the environment we love.

 Though many opt for synthetic filling to fight perspiration, condensation, and precipitation, I am a firm believer in down.
 Down is the warmest sleeping bag fill per-ounce and packs down the smallest.
 Having enough space in my backpack to carry all that I need is important.
 I carry a pack more than half of my day, so I prioritize investing in gear that not only does its job well but is also lightweight.